palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

 #External Trigger on OpenBCI 32bit Board
 Sometimes, when studying EEG or other biopotential signals, you will want to have precise timing between external events or stimulus and the data stream.
-For example, if you are working with P300 waves it is necessary to know the exact time that the signal was presented to the subject in order to look for the tell-tale wave that happens about 300mS after the stimulus.
+For example, if you are working with P300 waves it is necessary to know the exact time that the signal was presented to the subject in order to look for the tell-tale brain wave that happens about 300mS after the stimulus.

 This tutorial will cover a couple of ways to add an external trigger to the OpenBCI data stream on our 32bit Board.
 Please read this entire page before jaunting off into hardware hacking.

 ##External Triggering The Easy Way
 The code used in this example is located [**here**](https://github.com/OpenBCI/OpenBCI_Button_Trigger) for those of you who want to play along at home.
 There's a tutorial for how to program the 32bit Board [**here**](http://docs.openbci.com/tutorials/02-Upload_Code_to_OpenBCI_Board#upload-code-to-openbci-board-32bit-upload-how-to)

-The OpenBCI 32bit Board comes with a user defineable pushbutton switch already on the board, wired right to the PIC microcontroller.
+The OpenBCI 32bit Board comes with a user accessable pushbutton switch already on the board, wired right to the PIC32 microcontroller.
 Brilliant!
-The PROG button is used by the PIC to put it into bootloader mode when uploading new firmware, but when it's not doing that it's attached to a GPIO(D17) with a 470K pulldown resistor.
-To access the PROG pushbutton in your program create a global variable alias for the pin above the setup in your Arduino sketch.
-This method will acquire signals from the subject, or their friend next to them.
+It is the PROG button, and it is used by to put the PIC into bootloader mode when uploading new firmware.
+When it's not doing that it's attached to pin D17 with a 470K pulldown resistor, so when you press the PROG button, D17 goes from LOW to HIGH.
 The PROG pushbutton is a great way to get user acknowlegement of a stimulus (for example) into the data stream.
-You will likely want to note the rising edge of the button press, so that's the example code that we'll work with.
+You will likely want to note the rising edge (pushed state) of the button press, so that's the example code that we'll work with.

 	int pushButton = 17;		// the button is on pin D17
 	int pushButtonValue;		// used to hold the latest button reading